owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 * Property-based testing is not only for pure functions!
   - Effectful actions
   - Integration tests
+* Process
+    - Think about the specification first
+    - Think about how generators and tests should work, rewrite them
+    - Get minimal examples of failures, fix the implementation
 * Using them in Komposition:
   - Made refactoring and evolving large parts of the system tractable and much more safe